Wells Fargo & Company (NYSE:WFC) Stock Holdings Boosted by Legacy Private Trust Co.

-Legacy Private Trust Co. lifted its position in shares of Wells Fargo & Company (NYSE:WFC) by 37.9% in the 3rd quarter, according to its most recent disclosure with the SEC.
-The fund owned 17,875 shares of the financial services provider’s stock after acquiring an additional 4,915 shares during the period.
-Legacy Private Trust Co.’s holdings in Wells Fargo & Company were worth $730,000 as of its most recent filing with the SEC.
+Legacy Private Trust Co. increased its stake in Wells Fargo & Company (NYSE:WFC) by 37.9% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 17,875 shares of the financial services provider’s stock after purchasing an additional 4,915 shares during the quarter.
+Legacy Private Trust Co.’s holdings in Wells Fargo & Company were worth $730,000 at the end of the most recent quarter.

 Analyst Upgrades and Downgrades